OpenDSA/OpenDSA/RST/en/Blockchain/Ethereum.rst

 Finding alternatives to the Proof of Work consensus algoorithm has proved to be difficult.

-[Are there other motivations for Ethereum as compared to Bitcoin or other cryptocurrencies?]
+[What are other motivations for creating Ethereum as compared to Bitcoin or other cryptocurrencies?]

 History of Ethereum